ristosstudio/simple-shopping-cart/README.md

 - And additional there is an select field with prices :)

+- It is only a simple cart.
+With no Items you would like to buy in the cart.
+Only the net price, the tax and the totalprice will caluculate from you selection.
+Thats all.

+- Sorry for the bad English :-|

-It is licenced under MIT
+It is licenced under MIT <a href="http://opensource.org/licenses/MIT" title="MIT License" alt="MIT License" target="_blank">http://opensource.org/licenses/MIT</a>